seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 Ha! little honour to be much believed,
 And most pernicious purpose!
 Seeming, seeming!
-I will proclaim thee, Angelo; look for’t:
+I will proclaim thee, Angelo; look for't:
 Sign me a present pardon for my brother,
-Or with an outstretch’d throat I’ll tell the world aloud
+Or with an outstretch'd throat I'll tell the world aloud
 What man thou art.

 **ANGELO**
 Who will believe thee, Isabel?
-My unsoil’d name, the austereness of my life,
+My unsoil'd name, the austereness of my life,
-My vouch against you, and my place i’ the state,
+My vouch against you, and my place i' the state,
 Will so your accusation overweigh,
 That you shall stifle in your own report
 And smell of calumny.
 I have begun,